-The blues tone is a classic sound that has been gracing stages and speakers for decades and is used in many of the most popular songs of all time.
+The blues tone is a classic sound.
+It has been gracing stages and speakers for decades and is used in many of the most popular songs of all time.
 To create that iconic sound, there are a few key elements that need to be mastered.

-First, you will need to understand the importance of having the right amplifier settings.
-For a great blues tone, it’s essential to have low gain levels and plenty of reverb, as these two factors can help bring out those soulful notes.
+You will need to understand the importance of having the right amplifier settings.
+For a great blues tone, it’s essential to have low gain levels and plenty of reverb.
+These two factors can help bring out those soulful notes.

 - Gain: 3-4